QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: RST-MR-HC: A Heuristic and its Analysis

+\begin{proof} The proof follows along the lines of the proof of Theorem 3 in \cite{nath-venkatesan}.
 We make the construction as shown in Figure~\ref{fig:cutarc}.
 From the BS $b_l$, we draw a circle of radius $h_{\max}r$ centered at $b_l$, this is the maximum distance reachable in $h_{\max}$ hops, by triangle inequality, since each hop can be of maximum length $r$.
 We then construct blades as shown in Figure~\ref{fig:cutarc}.
 We start with one blade.
 It will cover some portion of the circumference of the circle of radius $h_{\max}r$; see Figure~\ref{fig:cutarc}.
 Construct the next blade so that it covers the adjacent portion of the circumference that has not been covered by the previous blade.
 We go on constructing these blades until the entire portion of the circle lying inside the area $A$ is covered (see Figure~\ref{fig:cutarc}).
 Let us define,

 \begin{itemize} \item $J(r)$ : Number of blades required to cover the part of the circle within $A$. \item $B_j^l$ : $j^{th}$ blade drawn from the point $b_l$ as shown in Figure~\ref{fig:cutarc}, $1 \leq j \leq J(r)$. \end{itemize} On each of these blades, we construct $h_{\max}$ strips\footnote{A construction with improved convergence rate based on lens-shaped areas rather than rectangular strips is presented in Appendix~B of \cite{nath-venkatesan}.} , shown shaded in Figure~\ref{fig:h hop}, $u(r)$ being the width of the blade and $t(r)$ the width of the strip.
 We define the following events. \begin{description} \item $A_{i,j}^l$ = \{$\omega$: $\exists$ at least one node out of the $n$ potential loacations in the $i^{th}$ strip of $B_j^l$\} \item $\X_{\epsilon,\delta}\:=\:\{\omega:\:\omega\:\in\cap_{j=1}^{J(r)} \cap_{i=1}^{h_{\max}-1} A_{i,j}^l\}$: Event that there exists at least one node out of the $n$ potential locations in each of the first $(h_{\max}-1)$ strips (see Figure~\ref{fig:h hop}) for all the blades $B_j^l$ \end{description}